ucrawler/nntplexer/README.md

 1 or more hetzner 4 core vm's + 1 or more accounts from https://whatsmyuse.net/ is what you need.

-Destroy and re-create VM when reaching 20 TB to reset bandwidth :-) I suggest 1 external and 1 internal to start out with to 'hide' the IP fetching the articls.
+Destroy and re-create VM when reaching 20 TB to reset bandwidth :-)

+I suggest 1 external and 1 internal to start out with to 'hide' the IP fetching the article.

+Only external counts for bandwidth.

 ## Proxying